Days Out in Northumberland, Durham, and Tyne & Wear

-Warkworth Castle is a great destination for a family day out in North East England.
-It is one of the margest and most impressive fortresses in the region, located on a hilltop above the River Coquet.
+Warkworth Castle is one of the largest and most impressive fortresses in the region, located on a hilltop above the River Coquet.

 Hadrian’s Cycleway runs the full length of Hadrian’s Wall, from Ravenglass on the west coast to South Shields and Tynemouth on the east coast.